 President: Mark Shriver, Director of Safety & Environmental Affairs, Curbell, Inc

-Vice-President: Aliesa Adelman, LEED AP BD+C, Sustainable Design Coordinator, Wendel
+Vice-President: Aliesa Adelman, LEED AP BD+C, Director of Sustainability, Wendel

 Kris Ann Bolt, Environmental Health & Safety Office, Harmac Medical Devices